Jonathan-Zollinger/gracker/readme.md

     - e.g. `void testMethod()`
     - Braces follow the Kernighan and Ritchie style ("Egyptian brackets") for nonempty blocks and block-like constructs:
       - No line break before the opening brace.
-      - Line break after the opening brace.
+      - Line-break after the opening brace.
-      - Line break before the closing brace.
+      - Line-break before the closing brace.
-      - Line break after the closing brace, only if that brace terminates a statement or terminates the body of a method, constructor, or named class.
+      - Line-break after the closing brace, only if that brace terminates a statement or terminates the body of a method, constructor, or named class.
 For example, there is no line break after the brace if it is followed by else or a comma.
       - Examples:
     ```
     return () -> {